tiptoppress/excerpt-extension/README.md

 ## Changelog

 #### 4.9.7 - Oktober 01 2020
-* Bugfix Remove the excerpt 'more' text
+* Option Remove the excerpt 'more' text

 #### 4.9.6 - Oktober 01 2020
 * Bugfix Show social buttons only once, not the first post